-However, in the case of open-end AIFs, considering that they tend to target retail investors and/ or a broader unrestricted scope of investors, the use of side letters that alter any relevant provision of the legal documents is deemed illegal, since, as a general principle, the fund manager needs to abide by the AIF's legal documents during the provision of its activity and treat all investors equally.
-In closed-end AIFs, notably those that are privately subscribed or that target only professional investors, there is a wider margin to set out, namely through a side letter, specific provisions in respect of certain matters.
+However, in the case of open-ended AIFs, considering that they tend to target retail investors and/or a broader unrestricted scope of investors, the use of side letters that alter any relevant provision of the legal documents should deemed illegal - given that, as a general principle, the fund manager needs to abide by the AIF's legal documents during the provision of its activity and treat all investors equally.
+In closed-ended AIFs (notably, those that are privately subscribed or that target only professional investors), there is a wider margin to set out - namely, through a side letter, specific provisions in respect of certain matters.
 However, in general terms, the provisions of the UCI Law are imperative; therefore, any side letter providing for actions in breach of such legal provisions will be deemed illegal and may subject the fund manager to administrative offence proceedings.